-Google Art Project is a project that I value and love the most from Google, and is one of my favorites.
-The Google Art Project was launched in 2011 and uses the “street view” technology to continually scan and document the great museum art works from around the world.
-It allows a 360-degree view of the museum space and the art works inside.
+Google Art Project is one of my favorite editions of Google projects; I find it the most valuable and the most exciting.
+The Google Art Project was launched in 2011 and uses the “street view” technology to continually scan and document the great museum artworks from around the world.
+It allows a 360-degree view of the museum space and the artworks inside.
 It’s a great and important project –really and truly.
 The opportunities and possibilities with this on-demand art from the best museums in the world are incredible.

 The Google Art Project offers a lot to the “visitors.”
 The platform increases accessibility to the collection of artworks within each museum.
-The visitor can walk virtually, stand in front of the most famous artworks in the world, and view them in details through the high resolution photos.
-Visitors can also enjoy the new 3D representation of Viewable Artifacts, which allows the visitor to zoom in and rotate each piece to get an up close and personal view.
-Basically you can visit every museum in the world without leaving your house.
+The visitor can walk virtually, stand in front of the most famous artworks in the world, and view them in detail through high-resolution photos.
+Visitors can also enjoy the new 3D representation of Viewable Artifacts, which allows the visitor to zoom in and rotate each piece to get an up-close and personal view.
+Basically, you can visit every museum in the world without leaving your house.

-With the platform are raising interesting uses for the Google Art Project.
+The platform is raising interesting uses for the Google Art Project.
 One I mentioned in a previous post is to teach critical thinking to young students.
-Others are theme exhibitions, such as The Soul of Flamenco, available only on the platform, which combine videos, text, photos and more – a very rich experience.
+Others are theme exhibitions, such as The Soul of Flamenco, available only on the platform, which combines videos, text, photos, and more – a very rich experience.

-Besides the virtual view and the high resolution photo of the artworks, the current platform provides the visitors with basic details and links to similar works to the one they are currently watching.
-I think all of this is a great start, yet I believe the current offering is good for people that are familiar with art, mostly professionals from the art world: art historians, philosophers, artists, curators etc. The general public will gain little from only viewing these photos.
+Besides the virtual view and the high-resolution photo of the artworks, the current platform provides the visitors with basic details and links to similar works to the one they are currently watching.
+I think all of this is a great start, yet I believe the current offering is good for people that are familiar with the art, mostly professionals from the art world: art historians, philosophers, artists, curators, etc. The general public will gain little from only viewing these photos.
 Why do I believe this?
-Because art can be understood in its context, when it has a references and explanations, this can widen ones knowledge.
-As Aldous Huxley, the English writer, once said, “The more you know, the more you see,” and I think this is where Google Art Project can come into play – not only allowing access to the visuals (images) of the artwork but also allowing access to education.
+Because art can be understood in its context, when it has references and explanations, this can widen one’s knowledge.
+Like Aldous Huxley, the English writer, once said, “The more you know, the more you see,” and I think this is where Google Art Project can come into play – not only allowing access to the visuals (images) of the artwork but also allowing access to education.

 When I have guests heading to Reina Sofia to see the famous (and impressive!)
 Guernica, I always send them the link to the video below – it’s 20 minutes that will change their whole experience, it changed mine that’s for sure.
 So imagine how great it can be to browse the Google Art Project before your visit – not only will you have the opportunity to see the artwork, BUT you will also have access to the general knowledge and context that will help to understand the work of art better..
 This is where the Google Art Project can make a real difference to the general public, art world and the art itself.

 Have your own ideas?
 How do you want to use Google Art Project?
-Share it with by sending email.
+Share it by sending an email.